nim-lang/fusion/src/fusion/matching.rst

   like ``ref``, or ``ptr`` rules are also the same.
 If you want to handle custom type you can define ``optHasValue()`` and ``optGetOrDefault()`` procedures.

+It also should be noted that `or default` clause makes pattern always succed, so in case of `[any (field: @capture or "default")]` resulting `capture` will have as many elements as the original sequence but one that had "no value", will be filled by `default`.

 Tree matching